simboden/BVtkNodes/docs/ug_nodes.rst

 .. image:: images/vtk_to_blender_mesh_node.png

+For forks other than `tkeskita/bvtknodes <https://github.com/tkeskita/BVtkNodes>`_
-Alternatively you can use *vtkGeometryFilter* followed by the legacy *VTK To Blender* node.
+you can use *vtkGeometryFilter* followed by the legacy *VTK To Blender* node.
 **Note**: This may not produce correct results for polyhedron meshes.